Mood OST for this chapter: (ಥ﹏ಥ)

 What would happen to Francis?

-Cadence rolled over on all fours and stared at the ground, scrapping her nails across the damp, dirty concrete.
+Cadence rolled over on all fours and stared at the ground, digging her nails into the damp, dirty concrete.

 If Ophiuchus couldn’t fix this in time, what would happen to Allen, Carl, Fortuna?
 Alice?
 The executives?
 Werner’s men?
 Nico…?